Nhatty1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Confused smiley -> Write a script that displays a confused smiley "(Ôo)'
 2. Lets display -> Display the content of the /etc/passwd file.
 3. Displaying -> Display the content of /etc/passwd and /etc/hosts
+4. Last lines -> Display the last 10 lines of /etc/passwd